By Anne Meisenzahl and Roger Peace

 (cast), “Aquarius/Let the Sunshine In

-” (1967).
+” (1967) – a tragic 6 1/2 minute video about a young man forced to go to war and an imagined victory for peace in the end.
 “Harmony and understanding.
 Sympathy and trust abounding.
 No more falsehoods or derisions, golden living dreams of visions.
 Mystic crystal revelation and the mind’s true liberation.
 Aquarius!”

 Richie Havens at Woodstock